Term of the Moment

 Will AI Eliminate Jobs?

 In the computer field, the term "intelligence" means processing capability.
-That means every computer-enabled device is intelligent, which includes hundreds of billions of sensors, cameras, appliances and gadgets.
+That means every computer-enabled device is intelligent, which includes billions of sensors, cameras, appliances and gadgets.
 However, "artificial" intelligence implies human capability.
 Thus, while all machines are "intelligent," the more they exhibit human traits, the more "artificial" they are.
-Your coffee maker is intelligent but your robot has artificial intelligence.
+A coffee maker is intelligent but a robot has artificial intelligence.
 See AI in a nutshell, machine learning, edge AI, AGI, chatbot, social robot, AI anxiety and Watson.

 Shakey the Robot